-Incompletes indicate that the student has completed passing work but that some part of the work is, for good and acceptable reason, not complete at the end of the term.
-You must request an incomplete from the course instructor.
-Failure to make up the omitted work satisfactorily by the end of the following term, not including summer sessions, converts the "I" to an "F." When the work is satisfactorily completed within the allotted time the "I" is converted to the grade that the student has earned.
-The request for incompletes is to be for atypical and serious situations during the semester.
-It is the right of the instructor to deny the request for an incomplete.
+In Progress (IP) grades indicate that the student has completed passing work but that some part of the work is, for a good and acceptable reason, not complete at the end of the term.
+You must request an In Progress from the course instructor.
+When the work is satisfactorily completed within the allotted time the "IP" is converted to the grade that the student has earned.
+The request for an In Progress is to be for atypical and serious situations during the semester.
+It is the right of the instructor to deny the request for an In Progress.